yaroslavyaroslav/CodexSublime/README.md

 Enjoy hacking with Codex inside Sublime Text!  🚀

+## Code sent to the language model

+The plugin only sends the code snippets that you explicitly type or select in the input panel to the language model.
+It never uploads your entire file, buffer, or project automatically.
+Local configuration (such as sandbox permissions or project folders) is used only by the CLI to enforce file I/O rules and is not included in the prompt context.

+However keep in mind that since this plugin and tool it relays on is agentish, any data from within your sandbox area could be sent to a server.

 [^1]: https://github.com/openai/codex/blob/main/codex-rs/config.md#mcp_servers
 [^2]: If both requirements are met (1) `codex` is installed and (2) token in settings is provided.